-At the end of this course successful learners will receive 3 seperate Certificate’s of Achievement.
+At the end of this course successful learners will receive 3 separate Certificates of Achievement.

-For Animal Welfare Level 4 course, you will recieve a certificate of achievement from ABC.
+For the Animal Welfare Level 4 course, you will receive a certificate of achievement from ABC.

 You will also receive a Certificate of Achievement from Training Qualifications UK (TQUK) for the Animal Care Level 2 and Veterinary Support Assistant Level 3 courses.

-The completion of these courses alone does not lead to an Ofqual regulated qualification but may be used as evidence of knowledge and skills towards regulated qualifications in the future.
+The completion of these courses alone does not lead to an Ofqual regulated qualification but may be used as evidence of knowledge and skills toward regulated qualifications in the future.

-The unit summary can be used as evidence towards your Recognition of Prior Learning if you wish to progress your studies in this sector.
+The unit summary can be used as evidence of your Recognition of Prior Learning if you wish to progress your studies in this sector.

-The Animal Welfare Level 4 course has been endorsed by ABC Awards and Certa Awards for its high-quality.
+The Animal Welfare Level 4 course has been endorsed by the Quality License Scheme for its high-quality.
 This course is not regulated by Ofqual and is not an accredited qualification.
 We will be able to advise you on any further recognition, for example, progression routes into further and/or higher education.
-For further information please visit the Learner FAQs on the ABC Awards and Certa Awards website.
+For further information please visit the Learner FAQs on the Quality License Scheme website.

 This course has been benchmarked at Level 4 against level descriptors published by Ofqual, to indicate the depth of knowledge and understanding that you would expect at this level.